nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

-## [To be added in v1.4] <u>Displaying students in a group :</u> show
+## Displaying students in a group : `show`

 #### You can display members in a group easily

 #### <span style="color:#4CAF50;">Format: show INDEX</span>

 * The INDEX is the group you would like to search for in your current list.
-Like 1 (for group 1), 2 (for group 2), …​
+For instance, use `1` (for group 1), `2` (for group 2), …​
-* Ensure the INDEX is a positive integer.
+* Ensure the INDEX is an integer greater than or equal to 0.

 Examples:
-* show 1 returns persons with who are in group 1.
+* `show 1` returns persons with who are in group 1.
   ![result for 'show 1'](images/show_feature.png)

 ---